Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

-Table \ref{tab:baselines} compares our method against \gls{interactioncam} and \gls{itsm} for the \openai~and \laion~model.
-Results for \datacomp~and \dfn~are included in Table \ref{tab:full_baselines}.
-Our attributions outperform the baselines by large margins.
-Figure \ref{fig:pge_hist_ablation} includes cumulative \gls{pge}-distributions for our attributions and the baselines, evaluated on a selection of models using the \gls{coco} test split.
-Based on these distributions, we test whether the improvement of our method over the baselines is statistically significant using the framework for stochastic order proposed by \citet{dror} (details in Appendix \ref{sec:stoch_order}).
-At the strict criterion of \(p\!<\!0.001\) and \(\epsilon\!=\!0.01\), our method clearly results in significantly better \gls{pge}-statistics.
-This shows that neither a simplified gradient-based approach (\gls{interactioncam}), nor pair-wise embedding multiplication (\gls{itsm}) or the optimization of a local surrogate model (\gls{interactionlime}) can capture caption-image interactions in \gls{clip} models as well as our method.
+Table \ref{tab:baselines} compares our method against the baselines.
+Full results are in Table \ref{tab:full_baselines}. \textbf{Our attributions outperform the baselines by large margins.} Figure \ref{fig:pge_hist_ablation} includes corresponding cumulative \gls{pge}-distributions.
+Based on these distributions, we test whether improvements are statistically significant using the framework of stochastic order (\citet{dror}; details in Appendix \ref{sec:stoch_order}).
+At the strict criterion of \(p\!<\!0.001\) and \(\epsilon\!=\!0.01\), our method consistently results in significantly better \gls{pge}-statistics.